-customers' bills and show up as "Electric Cost

-Adjustments."383

-Tennessee Tennessee has FACs that are adjusted auto-

-matically each month based on commission-

-approved calculations.
-384

-Texas Allows FACs, but utilities must file petitions

-with the Texas Public Utility Commission be-

-fore changing rates.385 Utilities may also in-

-clude a "Distribution Cost Recovery Factor"

-in their rates-this allows them to recover in-

-vestments in "distribution plant, distribution-

-related intangible plant, and distribution-re-

-lated communication equipment and

-networks."386

-Utah Has automatic FACs, although there does not

-appear to be explicit authorization for them

-in Utah's administrative code.387

-Vermont Generally does not allow FACs.388

-Virginia Has FACs that allow utilities to recover their

-estimated fuel costs.
-Utilities must file their

-estimated costs for the following year with

-the Virginia Public Utilities Commission,

-who then gets to approve it.
-389 The charge is

-adjusted for any over- or under-recovery of

-fuel costs previously incurred, so eventually a

-"real" true-up does occur (although there is

-no penalty for overestimation of costs, i.e., no

-interest is collected on overcharges).
+customers' bills and show up as "Electric Cost Aujustinents.
+305 Tennessee Tennessee has FACs that are adjusted auto- matically each month based on commission- approved calculations.
+384 Texas Allows FACs, but utilities must file petitions with the Texas Public Utility Commission be- fore changing rates.
+385 Utilities may also in- clude a "Distribution Cost Recovery Factor" in their rates-this allows them to recover in- vestments in "distribution plant, distribution- related intangible plant, and distribution-re- lated communication equipment and networks "386 Iltoh Has automatic FACs, although there does not Otall appear to be explicit outhorization for them appear to be explicit authorization for them 77 In Utan's administrative code.
+367 Vermont Generally does not allow FACs.
+388 Virginia Has FACs that allow utilities to recover their , inginite estimated fuel costs.
+Utilities must file their estimated costs for the following year with the Virginia Public Utilities Commission whether gate to encryptic it 280 The shares is who then gets to approve it.
+365 The charge is adjusted for any over- or under-recovery of fuel costs previously incurred, so eventually a "real" true-up does occur (although there is no penalty for overestimation of costs, i.e., no interest is collected on overcharges).
 390

-$^{^{383}}$ See generally, e.g., Black Hills Energy, Electric Cost Adjustment (2023).
+383 See generally, e.g., BLACK HILLS ENERGY, ELECTRIC COST ADJUSTMENT (2023).